- Research

 Additional file 1: Supplementary Table 1.

 Association between visuomotor performance and history of concussion, sex, and age.
 Supplementary Figure 1.
 (A) Mean improvement in reaction time over a concussion recovery program in the CMI condition, as a function of number of concussions.
 Participants with a history of 2 concussions improved their reaction times significantly more than healthy controls.
 (B) Mean improvements in ballistic and (C) full movement time over a concussion recovery program in the CMI condition, as a function of sex.
 Females improved their full and ballistic movement times significantly more than males.
 (D) Mean improvement in peak velocity over a concussion recovery program in the Standard condition, as a function of number of concussions.
-Participants with a history of 2 concussions improved their peak velocities significantly more than healthy controls. *: < 0.05.
+Participants with a history of 2 concussions improved their peak velocities significantly more than healthy controls. *: p < 0.05.

 Rights and permissions